AgentSlang/agentslang.github.io/pages/config.md

 # 2. Notes
 Agentslang uses a message passing mechanism in order to exchange data inside different modules as well as interacting with external world.
 Each component receives data using a subscription to a topic.
 Afterward, that component processes received data and publishes its output.
 This output can be used by another component or external application using a subscription to that topic as mentioned previously.
-There are 4 important parts of the config file:
+There are 4 important parts of the config file :
-1. The profile tag, defined under the name attribute.
+1.The profile tag, defined under the name attribute.
 The profile has one hostname attached.
 For now, we consider just a single machine configuration.
 For multiple machines and advanced configurations of the CNService please refer to “How to run WoZ 2 Machines Version of agentslang for windows or Linux” tutorials.
 <profile name="profile1" hostname="machine1">
-2. The profile name (profile1) is used by the command line tool start.sh (start.bat).
+2.The profile name (profile1) is used by the command line tool start.sh (start.bat).
-3. The scheduler is one important component that provides the system with a synchronized heartbeat.
+3.The scheduler is one important component that provides the system with a synchronized heartbeat.
 It has a port associated so that the other components can connect.
 ```xml
 <scheduler>
   <port>1222</port>